masterliuzhen/LCCR-MRD/README.md

 The code is for the paper:

-"Locality-constrained collaborative representation with multi-resolution dictionary for face recognition" ， which has been accepted by "PRCV2021"
+Locality-constrained collaborative representation with multi-resolution dictionary for face recognition

-Zhen Liu, Xiao-Jun Wu, Hefeng Yin, Tianyang Xu, and Zhenqiu Shu
+Zhen Liu, Xiao-Jun Wu, Hefeng Yin, Tianyang Xu, and Zhenqiu Shu.

+Proceedings of the Chinese Conference on Pattern Recognition and Computer Vision, 2021, 13019: 55-66.

 main.m: Run this file